MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 Since the Sales app data is stored in [Dataverse](/powerapps/maker/common-data-service/data-platform-intro), data retention policies differ from other Microsoft 365 applications and non-Dynamics 365 CRM solutions.
 For example, when your Microsoft 365 subscription ends, your data is retained for 90 days before it's automatically deleted (in accordance to [Microsoft 365 data retention policies](/microsoft-365/compliance/retention-policies)).
 However, if you use the Sales app, that data isn't automatically deleted 90 days after your subscription ends.

-## The Sales app, Dataverse, and your CRM
+## Sales app, Dataverse, and your CRM

 When the Sales app is connected to Dynamics 365, the Sales app data is stored with the Dynamics 365 Sales Dataverse instance.